 Thanks to David Ridgen for the excellent photo, © 2009.
 It also appeared in the 2010 Jeep Classics Calendar. -- Derek Redmond

-See more photos of my Jeep on CJ3B.info:
+See more photos of the Jeep before I passed it on to Bob Christy in Ohio:

 See also other CJ-3B Owners and Photos.